Test ID: TVRNA Trichomonas vaginalis, Nucleic Acid Amplification, Varies

 5. Cap tube securely and label tube with patient's entire name and collection date and time.

-6. Transport and store swab container at 2 to 30° C (refrigerate is preferred temperature) within 60 days of collection.
+6. Maintain swab container at 2 to 30° C (refrigerate temperature is preferred), transport within 60 days of collection.

 Specimen Type: Vaginal